Search engines love fresh, relevant and authoritative content. Anything to bolster those objectives should help your SEO ranking.

 - Remove the dates from permalinks and hope Google doesn’t notice how old your posts are.

-Of course we’re going to discuss the middle ground in today’s post – Re-Publish your posts the right way.
 Like Jeff, the SEO Guy, says, “You are the best SEO for your blog”.
-It’s true each situation is unique.
+It’s true: each situation is unique.
 So I’ll tell you how to do the date-change.
 But most importantly – what to consider before doing so.
+First the simple instructions:

-How to Re-Publish WordPress Posts
+How to Repost WordPress Posts

 - Put your post into “draft” mode.
+Click Update.

-Considerations for Re-Publishing Posts
+Considerations for Reposted Blog Posts

 The reasons to re-publish are quite obvious: a chance to optimize, re-do photos and media, and bring to the front of the blog again.
 However, just editing the post and clicking “Update” will not re-publish the post.
 It will update it, in exactly the same order as it already is.

-SEO View of Time
+SEO (Google’s) View of Time

-SEO View of Redirects
+SEO / Google’s View of Redirects

 SEO View of Change